West Virginia’s state capital doesn’t have a casino in town, however there is a spacious casino resort just 13 miles away.

 (Related: Casinos in Pittsburgh, PA)

 The 150 room hotel attached to the Mardi Gras opened in 2010.
-It has pretty swimming pool area, fitness club, and free breakfast for hotel guests.
+It has pretty swimming pool area, fitness club and free coffee bar.
 Interestingly, all hotel guests must be ages 21 or older.

 Parking at the Mardi Gras Casino & Resort is completely free.